Senate 560

 (e) The Treasurer shall review qualifying stable tokens annually and may suspend or revoke authorization for failure to meet the requirements of this article.

 §12-3B-5.
-Use of tokens for state payments.
+Use of tokens for state payments; fees.

 (a) The state may use qualifying stable tokens authorized under this article to make payments to vendors and contractors.